-The first major difference between a second DUI offense and third DUI offense is jail time.
+The first major difference between a second DUI offense and a third DUI offense is jail time.
 After a first-time DUI, jail time is often waived as part of a suspended sentence.
 A second DUI has mandatory jail time, but only for 10 days.
-With a 3rd DUI, the driver may be facing a mandatory minimum sentence of 60 days (almost 2 months) in jail.
+With a 3rd DUI, you may be facing a mandatory minimum sentence of 60 days (almost 2 months) in jail.

-Drivers arrested for drunk driving for the first time can be charged with driving under the influence (DUI) or driving while ability impaired (DWAI).2 However, the penalties for a third DUI are the same if the driver was over the legal or impaired but under the legal limit.3 4
+If you are arrested for drunk driving for the first time, you can be charged with driving under the influence (DUI) or driving while ability impaired (DWAI).2 However, the penalties for a third DUI are the same if you were over the legal or impaired but under the legal limit.3 4

-The police can test a driver’s blood to see if they had used marijuana in the recent past.
-Under Colorado law, there is a presumption that a driver is impaired if a chemical blood test shows 5 nanograms or more of delta 9-tetrahydrocannabinol (THC) per milliliter.6
+The police can test your blood to see if you used marijuana in the recent past.
+Under Colorado law, there is a presumption that you are impaired if a chemical blood test shows 5 nanograms or more of delta 9-tetrahydrocannabinol (THC) per milliliter.6

 Persistent Drunk Driver (PDD)

-After a third DUI, the driver will be classified as a “persistent drunk driver.”7 As a PDD, drivers have additional requirements to fulfill before they can have their license reinstated.
+After a third DUI, you will be classified as a “persistent drunk driver.”7 As a PDD, you have additional requirements to fulfill before you can have your license reinstated.
 This includes:

 - Mandatory ignition interlock device (IID) installed in your vehicle for a minimum of 2 years;8